Components of hydronic floor heating systems

 - A Single Floor w/ Multiple Heating Zones; Gal/Electric Tank Boiler -

-This application consists of a gas/electric tank water heater, a hydronic manifold, a zone switch relay, and multiple heating zones on a single floor.
-The zone switch relay turns the boiler on or off.
-It also turn the system circulating pump on when it needs to circulate heated water.
+This application consists of a gas or electric tank water heater, a hydronic manifold, a zone-switch relay, and multiple heating zones on a single floor.
+The zone-switch relay controls the boiler’s on/off operation, and activates the system’s circulating pump when hot water circulation is needed.
 The hydronic manifold serves multiple hydronic loops.
-Multiple hydronic loops could be installed in a single heating zone, such as a bedroom.
-A Google Nest or a Honeywell thermostat could be used to adjust an individual heating zone.
-Home owners need as many thermostats as number of zones.
+Multiple hydronic loops may be installed within a single heating zone, such as a bedroom.
+A Google Nest or a Honeywell thermostat can be used to control each individual heating zone.
+Home owners will need one thermostat per zones.
 This application:

 -.
-Is easy and simple to install and maintain
+Simple and easy to install and maintain

 -.
-Is best fit for a small size single floor homes
+Is best suited for small, single-floor homes

 Floor Heating Applications for Residential Homes (2/4)